rkuivila/Mellite/README.md

     "de.sciss" %% "mellite" % v

-The current version `v` is `"1.7.0"`.
+The current stable version `v` is `"1.7.0"`.
+The experimental version is `"2.2.0-SNAPSHOT"`.

 ## building

 Mellite builds with sbt 0.13 and Scala 2.11, 2.10.
-The dependencies should be downloaded automatically from Maven Central repository, except for snapshots during development.
+The dependencies will be downloaded automatically from Maven Central repository, except for snapshots during development.

 Dependencies not found are all available from their respective [GitHub repositories](https://github.com/Sciss?tab=repositories), so in case you want to build a snapshot version, you may need to check out these projects and publish them yourself using `sbt publish-local`.

-To build a standalone application, run `sbt assembly`.
-This creates a fat `.jar` file in the root directory that can be executed via double-click.
-There is also a tiny shell script `Mellite.command` that will launch this jar file.

-On Linux, you can copy `Mellite.desktop` into `~/.local/share/applications` and edit this file to use the correct installation paths.
-You can then add Mellite to your desktop manager (GNOME, KDE, etc.)
+See section 'running' for ways of building and installing standalone bundles.

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

+## running

+The standalone jar, created via `sbt assembly` produces `Mellite.jar` which is double-clickable and can be run via:

+    $ java -jar Mellite.jar

+Runnable packages can be created via `sbt universal:packageBin` (all platforms) or `sbt debian:packageBin` (Debian).

 ## documentation